AngusG/angusg.github.io/_posts/2018-02-25-robust-machine-learning-checklist.markdown

 - consistently making a specific incorrect prediction (CCT cameras that consistently confuse you with a wanted criminal, or an autonomous car mistaking a toddler for a small animal)

-- confusing a nonsensical noisy input with a natural class (an unmanned aircraft or vehicle enters a low-visibility foggy area, triggering a dangerous emergency manoever to avoid what the system believes is a building.)
+- confusing a nonsensical noisy input with a natural class (an unmanned aircraft or vehicle enters a low-visibility foggy area, triggering a dangerous emergency manoever to avoid what the system believes is a white building.)

 - medical instrumentation yields a noisy or incomplete measurement, causing a model to be even *more* confident in its prediction, when it ought to have *less* confidence (suggesting that a human should double check the result, or repair the machine).